Family Law

 Bankruptcy occurs when a person is unable to pay their debts as and when they fall due.
 A person can be declared bankrupt if:

-1. Someone to whom they owe money (a creditor), makes an application to the court; or
+1. Someone to whom they owe money makes a court application; or

-2. they owe money and file a debtor’s petition (voluntary bankruptcy).
+2. they owe money and file a debtor’s petition.

 What is the effect of bankruptcy?

-When someone is declared bankrupt, they lose control and possession of assets other than excluded asset types and their assets go into the control of (vest with) the trustee in bankruptcy.
+When someone is declared bankrupt, they lose control and possession of assets other than excluded asset types.
+Their assets go into the control of (vest with) the trustee in bankruptcy.

 What if my ex-spouse is declared bankrupt?